About the Library

 3) To provide optimal delivery of service

-The James Herbert White Library, occupied in 1973, is name in honor of the university's first president.
+The James Herbert White Library, occupied in 1973, is named in honor of the university's first president.
 The facility encompasses 56,192 square feet and has a seating capacity of approximately 250 students, 17 research carrels, 2 group study rooms, a computer lab with 24 workstations, a 34 computer Foriegn Language Lab and a media center.
 The mission of the library is to support the principal goal of the university which is to provide educational programs and services designed to serve students who move at an acclerated pace; to provdie quality service and management of information and to house the primary and secondary resources essentail to the university's mission of teach and strive to provide an inviting and supportive learning environment.
 The James Herbert White Library further supports the university's mission of research, teach, and public service through the development of collections, access services, and the delivery of quality services.

 213,860 Volumes ( 118,496 print book titles, approximately)